bgebhardt/podcast-organizer/TAG_GENERATION.md

 When processing large podcast collections (100+ podcasts), AI models have output limitations and may only generate detailed tags for a subset of podcasts, even though categorization works well for all podcasts.

-## Solution: Hybrid Two-Pass Approach
+## Solution: True Two-Pass AI Approach

 ### Pass 1: AI Categorization (Works Great at Scale)
 - AI analyzes all podcasts and assigns them to logical categories